Prostate cancer and erectile dysfunction

 Putting a small pill up your urethra may not sound too easy, but there’s a plastic applicator device that makes it as simple as possible.

 The pump is placed over the penis; then air is sucked out to create a vacuum which encourages the penis to fill with blood.
 The erection is maintained when the pump is removed by placing a band around the base of the penis which is tight enough to stop the blood flowing out.

 Patients report that the band can be uncomfortable, but penis pumps are generally effective.

 An implant, sometimes called a prosthesis, is a device that is put inside the penis to help it get hard at the required time.

 Some are like rods, but most work by being inflated with air to make the penis rise and harden.
 They can be very effective but be aware that they require surgery to implant.

 The above treatments can be effective at helping to overcome ED.

 There are other forms of support too, which help with the mental side of things.
-These include talking about it with a psychiatrist or counsellor.
+These include talking about it with a psychiatrist or counselor.

-Your doctor can refer you to an NHS therapist, although there can be long waiting lists, depending on where you live.
-You can try finding a private therapist via the British Association of Counselling and Psychotherapy website.
+Your doctor can refer you to a therapist, although there can be long waiting lists depending on where you live.
+Alternatively you can try finding a therapist yourself.